-My delightfully soft and buttery melting moments are a scrumptious twist on a shortbread cookie that's perfect for your Christmas baking!
+These melting moments are a soft, buttery, and scrumptious twist on a shortbread cookie that's perfect for your Christmas baking!
+Plus, they only need a handful of ingredients!
 These sweet treats are so soft and tender that they will literally melt in your mouth!

 They’re a perfect addition to a holiday cookie spread, or really anytime you’re craving a shortbread cookie.
 These melting moments will be loved by the whole family!

 Melting moments originated in Australia, and they’re also sometimes known as cornstarch cookies or butter cookies!
 They have no eggs (completely eggless, so they’re egg-allergy friendly!) and only use a few simple ingredients to make a special dessert that anyone can enjoy!

 A Perfect Cookie!
 In my opinion, there’s nothing better than sweet, buttery shortbread that melts in your mouth!
 It’s the perfect balance of flavors to make the perfect cookie!

 Super Easy!
 These cookies are super easy to bring together—just mix, chill, and bake!

 Kid-Friendly!
 Kiddos are going to love these delicious little cookies!
 They’re perfectly sweet and full of simple flavors kids love!

 Delightfully tasty melting moments are simply made with ingredients you likely already have in the pantry!
 I like to use a fresh bag of confectioner’s sugar when making a dessert like this—if you use old or improperly stored confectioner’s sugar it can have an off taste!